richa-z/Snky/README.md

-# Snky - A basic Discord bot-based RAT.
+# Snky - A basic Python RAT.
 ****Project is for educational purposes only.****

+Snky is a basic Python RAT controlled purely using a discord bot.
+It runs on startup without a console window.

 Written in Python, Batch and Powershell.
 Written by: [@richa-z](https://github.com/richa-z) & [@mart1n-v](https://github.com/mart1n-v)
 ## Features
-Bot is in constant development and they may be new features or changes to the old ones.
+This project is in constant development.

 Current commands:
 - **.pcinfo** - Fetch information about the computer using the ```systeminfo``` command in command prompt.